RaviTambade/TFLdotNET/notes/cs/graphicsopengl.md

 | Integrating OpenGL in a Windows Forms/WPF app | **SharpGL**                               |
 | High-performance or cross-platform graphics   | **OpenTK**                                |
 | Educational graphics in .NET                  | **SharpGL (simpler), or OpenTK (modern)** |

----

-Let me know your **target project or application idea** — I can guide you with setup, sample code, and test strategies (unit tests for matrix transforms, rendering validations, etc.).